Updated on: 2/20/2019

 In Washington state, drivers are required to yield the right of way to pedestrians who are legally crossing the street - whether that be in a crosswalk or other marked crossing zone.

-The results of the police investigation into this collision should determine whether or not the woman had the right of way at the time, and therefore whether or not a surviving family member or personal representative may bring a wrongful death action on her behalf.
+The results of the police investigation into this collision should determine whether or not the woman had the right of way at the time, and therefore whether or not a surviving family member or personal representative may bring a wrongful death lawsuit on her behalf.